Alabama Secured Promissory Note

 What to Include in a Alabama Secured Promissory Note

-Every Secured Promissory Note in Alabama should include the following important provisions: the full legal names and addresses of both the lending party and debtor, the principal loan amount, the interest rate (which must not exceed 8% maximum by written contract under Alabama law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Secured Promissory Note in Alabama should include the following important provisions: the full legal names and addresses of both the lending party and debtor, the principal loan amount, the interest rate (which must not exceed 8% by written contract on loans under $2,000; loans of $2,000 or more may bear any rate the parties agree to in writing.
+6% legal rate absent a written contract. under Alabama law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 Because this is a secured promissory note, you must also describe the collateral in detail, including how it will be valued and the lender's right to seize it upon default.

 Alabama requires the following elements in a valid promissory note: written agreement signed by borrower, detailed collateral description, interest rate disclosure, lien filing if applicable.